-The most significant cash outflow due within one year consists of the payment of interest expense on the Perpetual Capital Notes.
+The most significant cash outflow due within one period consists of the payment of interest expense on the Perpetual Capital Notes.
 The timing of its cash outflows falls due on the same dates as the cash inflows from the financial asset.

-Other liabilities, which are payable within one year, are not significant.
+Other liabilities, which are payable within one period, are not significant.
 The Board considers its available cash resources as sufficient to meet other cash outflows which mainly consist of administrative expenses.
 Furthermore, the Company had entered into an agreement with RZB (the "Support Agreement") whereby RZB agreed to make available to the Company funds sufficient to enable it to meet its obligations should it have insufficient funds.
 Following the down-stream merger described in note 7, the Support Agreement and the rights and obligations in relation to this agreement have been transferred to RBI.
 RZB's long term credit rating was withdrawn in March 2017.
-RBI has a long term credit rating of A- from Standard & Poor's as at the year end (2019: BBB+).
+RBI has a long term credit rating of Afrom Standard & Poor's as at the period end (31st December 2020: A-).